Yogi37-99/T4SNE/README.md

 3. Open ther terminal wehre the file is located.
 4. On the terminal type "python3 main.py"
 5. Open the local address given in the terminal "127.0.0.1:5000"
-6. The Webssite is hosted on your desktop locally.
+6. The Website is hosted on your desktop locally.

 Have fun using the features and functionalties.